dhowland/calendarplot/README.md

 - `df` (required)
   the Pandas DataFrame column with the data to plot.
 It must be indexed by a date timestamp.
-The values must be numbers and they must be unique to each date.
+The values must be numbers.
 Dates with no data will be given a value of 0
 - `year` (required)
   the calendar year to plot
 - `title`